luismanfroni/github-tags-explorer-backend/README.md

 ## Configuration

+### Github API

+This application needs access to Github API via OAuth, you need to [create a new OAuth app](https://github.com/settings/applications/new) and configure the secret (`GITHUB_SECRET`) and client(`GITHUB_CLIENT`) on `.env` file.

+When creating you should use your server hostname in `Authorization callback URL`, since Github validates the callback URLs.

 ### Database

 If you have a postgres server installed, you should change the database configuration on `.env` file according to your server.